Grosevenor Arch

 (37.457369, -111.825872)

-Camping is permitted in the Grand Staircase-Escalante National Monument; when possible, camp at established sites and use fire rings.
-When visiting the arch, you will be remote, so make sure to pack plenty of water and all the essentials for your stay.
+Grand Staircase-Escalante National Monument permits camping at established sites with fire rings.
+When visiting the arch, you will be remote, so pack plenty of water and all the essentials for your stay.
 The area is dog-friendly.

 Previous Image Next Image